rossprokopchenko/WeAreMusik/README.md

 # WeAreMusik introduction

-A web application developed in Ruby on Rails which uses the MusicBrainz music encyclopedia, machine learning and its users to recommend music.
-The project uses Python and machine learning to find correlations between track data and recommends users tracks.
+WeAreMusik is a web app built with Ruby on Rails that uses MusicBrainz, Python, and machine learning to recommend music.
+It aims to analyze ListenBrainz data to find connections between songs and deliver personalized recommendations — all without relying on commercial APIs.

 ## How to start using WeAreMusik